What must be paid and when?

 What are miscellaneous (MS) hours?
 How can they be used?

-Miscellaneous work hours (referred to as MS on the student account) are extra hours that are sometimes accumulated from previous semesters.
-These hours are earned during the fall or spring semesters and can be used to pay for milk from the dairy (up to a gallon per week), clinic charges, or laundry charges.
+Miscellaneous work hours (referred to as MS on the student account) are extra hours that are accumulated from previous semesters.
+These hours are earned during the fall or spring semesters and can be used to pay for milk from the dairy, clinic charges, or laundry charges.
 They may also be used to pay for part-time class charges if a student receives approval to change to part-time status.
 With approval from the Dean of Work Education, miscellaneous hours may be used to cover a shortage of work hours during a current semester.
 The miscellaneous account is also where hours are banked for student teaching and nursing students.

 Can miscellaneous hours be used to cover a shortage in Room & Board from the Summer Work Program?